 But it’s also extremely hot and humid during the rainy season.
-You won’t be needing long pants and you’ll most likely spend all day and night in shorts and a t-shirt!
+You won’t need long pants, and you’ll most likely spend all day and night in shorts and a t-shirt!

 Dry season in Indonesia

-But the best part – it rarely rains so no need to pack a poncho or extra clothes!
+But the best part of dry season?
+It rarely rains, and so there’s no need to pack a poncho or extra clothes!

 What to wear in Indonesia: How modest to dress